You probably have an ongoing list of to dos that you haven’t done and may even be too overwhelmed to even think about.

-Their ADHD symptoms get in the way of the life they want in so many ways.
-They aren't the kind of person, mother, spouse, girlfriend/boyfriend, they want to be.
+Their struggles get in the way of the life they want.
+They aren't the kind of mother they want to be.
 They feel like they’re failing as a partner.
-And, their confidence in themselves is tanking.
+And, their confidence is tanking.

-Before they came to see me, they felt there was no hope in improving relationships and improving the difficulties they face when it is time to complete the smallest tasks.
-Usually, they are certain that is how their minds work and they have to live with the difficulties ADHD brings.
+Before they came to see me, they felt there was no hope in improving the difficulties they face when it comes to day-to-day living with themselves, their environment, their work, and their relationships.
+They are certain that this is just how it is for them and their life is just–hard.

-If you want to lose the shame that is experienced when living with ADHD, I can help you get there!
+If you want to lose the shame that is experienced when living this way, I can help!
+You don’t have to suffer anymore.
+Reach out, call, take the first step in feeling better.

 Service

-After years of living life with ADHD struggles, you may have also developed depression or anxiety.
+After years of living life with these struggles, you may have developed depression or anxiety due to not being able to stay on top of tasks and work.

-• Identify what are the specific behaviors (ADHD symptoms) you have or don’t have that are hindering your progress in your day-to-day and your future.
+Identify what are the specific behaviors you have or don’t have that are hindering your progress in your day-to-day and your future.

-• Process through the hurt and pain you may have endured due to living with ADHD.
+Process through the hurt and pain you may have endured due to living with these behaviors.

 About Me